unraid/docs/docs/unraid-os/manual/storage-management.md

    - Clearing takes a loooong time!
 Progress info will be displayed.
    - For best performance, make sure there are no reads/writes happening to the array.
-It is recommended that you stop the Docker and VM Manager services prior to clearing.
+It is recommended that you stop the Docker and VM Manager services, and temporarily disable the mover prior to clearing.
    - While the script is running, the Main screen may show invalid numbers for the drive, ignore them.
 Important!
 Do not try to access the drive, at all!